 Some legitimate history about one of the greatest linguistic accomplishments of all time.

 Awhile back, I wrote a series on Mystery Science Theater 3000.
 My main focus was on what I saw as the archetypes of the Trickster and the Holy Fool that one could discern in the series.
 However, I also talked a little bit about how I came to be a fan of the show, and my thoughts on the two hosts, Joel Hodgson and Mike Nelson.
-Spoiler Alert: There will be mild spoilers for Season 11 below.
 The previous seasons have been around long enough that I assume everyone has seen them by now, and I won’t be discussing them, anyway.

 As MST3K fans are doubtless aware, in April of 2017, the show, after many years off the air, returned with much fanfare and popular acclaim, as well as with new cast.
 I watched the new season–the 11th–and enjoyed it.
 It occurred to me that having written previously on MST3K, I should post something about its newest iteration.
 However, alas, at that time, I had lapsed from regular blogging.
 Of late, I have got back to at least periodic writing here at the Chequer-Board.
 I decided, therefore, that it was high time that I should return to MST3K and to write about my thoughts on the revived show.